 Three years later Hood married Jane Reynolds.
 This was the same year his collaboration with her brother, J.H.
 Reynolds, Odes and Addresses to Great People, was written.
 He published the volume in 1827.
 That same year he also published Whims and Oddities and National Tales.
-These came alongside the collection of verse, The Plea of the Midsummer Fairies, hero and Leander, Lycus the Centaur and other Poems.
+These came alongside the collection of verse, The Plea of the Midsummer Fairies, Hero and Leander, Lycus the Centaur and other Poems.
 This volume is considered to be his only serious collection of verse.
-He is best-known for humorous and light-hearted pieces which came later on in his career.
+He is best known for humorous and light-hearted pieces that came later on in his career.
 The Plea of the Midsummer Fairies… was not a success.
-It as largely ignored by critics and readers alike.
+It is largely ignored by critics and readers alike.

 The Song of the Shirt

 In 1843 Hood’s best-known piece, ‘The Song of the Shirt’ appeared in a Christmas edition of Punch, a British weekly magazine of satire.
 It was originally published anonymously and became incredibly popular.
 After its publication The Times, and a number of other newspapers re-published it.
 The work would later be printed on broadsheets and translated into German.
 It told the story of a London seamstress who was forced to illegally sell the shirts she had made in order to feed her children.
 This was one of Hood’s rare, serious pieces of verse.